Elizabeth Joy Moore

 Heading west through New Mexico toward Arizona, we decided to follow a highway sign to check out “The Petrified Forest National Park”.
 An excellent detour right off route 40.
 Matt and I imagined traveling across these lands for the first time and happening upon these wide dark canyons- you simply can’t tell they're there until you’re right upon them.
 A short drive in the park brings you through 13,000 years of history- petrogylphs and late Triassic fossils.
 At one stop we found an incredible landscape laden with stump after stump of colorful petrified wood.
 This ‘wood’ is now almost solid quartz, and weighing in at 168 pounds per cubic foot, it can only be cut with a diamond tipped saw.
 Insane, and hard to believe until you run your hands across it.
 Continuing on we arrived ... read more

 So.
 A little hiatus in my travels since I last wrote.
-For those who don’t know, I paused in Maryland for a few good reasons: to build on my relationship with extended family, work for a bit in Outdoor Adventure at a small University, and most importantly…to meet an incredible new partner.
-I now find myself back on the road, with Matt, and a similar focus as I had this previous fall - A new place to call home.
+For those who don’t know, I paused in Maryland for a few good reasons: to build on my relationship with extended family and work for a bit in Outdoor Adventure at a small University.
+I now find myself back on the road with my friend Matt, and a similar focus as I had this previous fall - to discover more of our fine country.
 (I recognize this is a small amount of information to explain the last 5 months.
 For those that would like more detail feel free to ask.)
-But I write now to continue the story of my travels.
-Alongside Matt, we travel to search for a new home and work, but also to see our great country and ... read more
+Leaving Emmitsburg in April, we first stopped in Asheville, NC.
+A beautiful town set in the middle of the sharp, tall, lush green mountains of the Blue Ridge and the Great Smokey ranges.
+Here we ... read more

 Departing Boston... not so much fun.
 Three treacherous hours of snow driving is certainly one way to put a new car to the test.
 But walking the last few hundred yards through soft deep snow to arrive at a 'dance party' with High 5 crew and friends, was well worth it.
 I can't remember such a large snowstorm before Halloween.
 However it didn't deter children and adults alike from taking the chance to costume up the following day and march proudly through the streets of Peterborough.
 A couple of sunny days with a friend passing out candy, walking old snowy roads, sharing good food and in good company at her lovely home in southern NH, was definitely appreciated.
 Passing through Massachusetts (where I experienced the stereotype of Mass. drivers to be unfortunately true), I toured a ... read more